PatrickWalker/gopher-it/README.md

 around 8 hours, with each section talked through by the presenter, before the participants work through the relevant exercise (preferably in pairs).

+## Follow Up

+If you are still longing for more go then I can recommend some good [free resources](https://medium.com/@bpatrick.walker/i-would-like-to-go-now-free-resources-for-learning-go-2018-9834f3d064e1)

 ## Source and Contributing

 The source for this material is [available on